Topic Menu

 If MDHHS denies your application for benefits and you disagree with the decision, you have the right to ask for a hearing.
 You can use the Do-It-Yourself MDHHS Hearing Request tool to fill out the form you need to ask for a hearing.
 Make a copy of the form to keep for your records.

-All legal cases have time limits, and it is important to appeal on time.
+All cases have time limits, and it is important to appeal on time.
 The limit for MDHHS appeals is 90 days from the date on the notice.
-In some cases, it may be advisable to both reapply and request a hearing.
+In some cases, you may be able to reapply and request a hearing.
 You may want to consider talking to an attorney about your appeal.
 Use the Guide to Legal Help to see if you qualify for free legal help from your local legal services office.
-Even if they are not able to represent you, they could still offer you advice and other help
+Even if they cannot represent you, they could still offer you advice and other help

 Case Closures, Terminations, or Decreases